The Home of Poet, Playwright and Performance Artist Chanje Kunda

 WHAT’S ON STAGE ****

-Her debut Collection of poetry ‘Amsterdam’ (on which the play is based) is Out Now from Crocus Books and can be bought from amazon.co.uk or directly by emailing email@example.com .
+Her debut Collection of poetry ‘Amsterdam’ is published by Crocus Books and can be bought from amazon.co.uk or directly by emailing email@example.com .